How To Help The Victims Of The Christchurch, New Zealand Shooting

 The world is mourning the tragic loss of 50 people and the injury of 50 others in the terrorist attack which targeted two mosques in Christchurch, New Zealand on Friday.
-In the aftermath, organizations and community-organized crowdfunding have come together to support the victims and their families.
+In the aftermath, organisations and community-organised crowdfunding have come together to support the victims and their families.

 The attack was carried out during Jumu’ah, one of the most attended congregational prayers.
 Four suspects are in custody.
 Authorities have not released their names; however, they have stated that the alleged shooter has an online history of espousing white nationalist views in addition to writing a 74-page manifesto where he speaks at length about his hatred for Muslims and immigrants.
 In a statement, New Zealand Prime Minister Jacinda Arden called the unprecedented violence “one of New Zealand’s darkest days.”
 Police have been racing to identify all of the victims so that their loved ones can bury them in accordance with Muslim tradition.